Morocco in Pictures: 18 Beautiful Places to Photograph

-Morocco is an incredibly diverse country - golden beaches line up the coast, the Sahara desert is right at its doorstep, and mountains and imperial cities dot the countryside.
+Morocco is an incredibly scenic country – golden beaches line up the coast, the Sahara desert is right at its doorstep, and mountains and imperial cities dot the countryside.
+Beautiful pictures are everywhere.

 Whether you're visiting for the history or the natural beauty, Morocco won't disappoint – mosques, Berber villages, and exquisite traditional tile work are everywhere.
 An extraordinary mix of cultural influences makes this an extraordinary destination and a must on everybody's travel list.